spice-h2020/VISIR/README.md

 ### Using Docker.
 Prerequisite: [Docker](https://www.docker.com/).

-3. Create and run the docker container with the following command `docker-compose -f docker-compose.dev.yml up` inside the project folder.
+3. Run the docker container with the following command `docker-compose -f docker-compose.dev.yml up` inside the project folder.

-4. The app will be automaticaly launched in `http://localhost:3000/` once the previous command finishes.
+4. The app will be automaticaly launched in `http://localhost:3000/` once the previous command finishes, so open that URL in your web browser.

 ### Using Node.js and NPM.
 Prerequisite: [Node](https://nodejs.org/en/).